Top 10 Eco-Friendly Ways To Attract Birds To Your Garden

 Window collisions are a significant cause of bird fatalities, as birds often fail to recognize the presence of glass and fly into windows.
 To reduce the risk of collisions, apply decals or window films to the outside of your windows.
 These visual markers help birds perceive the presence of the glass and avoid collisions.
 Decals can come in various designs, ranging from simple shapes to elaborate patterns that mimic spiderwebs or branches.
 Window films offer a more permanent solution and can also provide additional benefits like privacy and UV protection.
 By making your windows more visible to birds, you significantly reduce the chances of fatal collisions.

-See also Beginner's Guide To Starting A Sustainable Garden
+See also Creating A Chemical-Free Garden

 Use External Screens or Netting